cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

 !!! tip
 		Execute all of the commands in this topic from the Google Cloud Shell, not from your local machine.

-## Step 1: Set Up Your Shell Environment
+## (Optional) Step 1: Set Up Your Shell Environment

+If you are still working in the same Google Cloud Shell session from the [Paving Infrastructure on GCP](paving-infrastructure-gcp/) topic, skip to [Step 2: Configure Load Balancers](#step-2-configure-load-balancers).

-Perform the following steps to set up your Google Cloud Shell environment:
+If you have started a new Google Cloud Shell session, perform the following steps to set up your Google Cloud Shell environment:

 1. Log in to the GCP Console.
 1. From the left-hand navigation, click **VPC network**.